 We modeled competing device traffic for DSS queries of the TPC-H benchmark by running a TPC-C random transaction mix.
-Due to the limitations of the Shore TPC-H and TPC-C kit implementations, we could not run the TPC-H and TPC-C benchmarks in the same instance.
+Because of the TPC-H and TPC-C kit limitations, we could not run both benchmarks in the same Shore instance.
 Thus, we ran two instances whose volumes were located next to each other on the same disk.
-Because the volumes occupied a small part of the disk, this experiment approximates the scenario of OLTP and DSS workloads accessing the same database.
+Because the volumes occupied a small part of the disk, this serves as an approximation to the situation of both OLTP and DSS accessing the same tables.

 The TPC-H instance was configured as described in Section 5.3.1 while the TPC-C instance was configured with 1 warehouse and 1 client per warehouse, which ensured that no transactions were aborted due to resource contention or deadlock.
-We varied the amount of background OLTP traffic by changing the keying/think time of the TPC-C benchmark to achieve a rate of 0 to TpmC{MAX} (maximum transactions per minute).
+We varied the amount of the background traffic to the DSS queries by changing the keying/think time of the TPC-C benchmark to achieve a rate of 0 to $TpmC{MAX}$.

-Figure 7 shows the performance results for Lachesis-Shore, normalized to the Basic-Shore execution time.
-As with the DB2 trace replay experiments, Lachesis provides higher speedups in the face of competing traffic, than under the No traffic scenario.
-Additional experiments show that Lachesis' relative improvement increases as a function of the amount of competing traffic.
-The average improvement for the four TPC-H queries under the Light traffic and Heavy traffic scenarios was 14% (or $1.2 \times$ speedup) and 32% ($1.5 \times$ speedup) respectively.
+The results for Lachesis-Shore are shown in Figure 7 and normalized to the Basic-Shore as described earlier.
+As with the DB2 trace replay experiments, Lachesis provides more substantial improvement in the face of competing traffic, compared to the No traffic scenario.
+Similarly, as the amount of competing traffic increased, the relative improvement grew as well.
+On average, the improvement for these four queries under the Light traffic and Heavy traffic scenarios was 14% (or $1.2 \times$ speedup) and 32% ($1.5 \times$ speedup) respectively.

 An important result of this experiment is shown in Figure 8.
-This figure compares the absolute run times for each query as a function of increasing transactional throughput.
-The two Shore implementations achieve different TpmC{MAX}.
-While for the Basic-Shore implementation TpmC{MAX} was 426.1, Lachesis-Shore achieved 7% higher maximal throughput (456.7 transactions per minute).
-Thus, Lachesis not only improves the performance of the TPC-H queries alone, but also offers higher peak performance to the TPC-C workload under the Heavy traffic scenario.
+This figure compares side-by-side the absolute run times for each query as a function of increasing transactional throughput.
+The two Shore implementations achieve different $TpmC{MAX}$.
+While for the Basic-Shore implementation $TpmC{MAX}$ =426.1, Lachesis-Shore achieved 7% higher maximal throughput of 456.7 transactions per minute.
+Thus, Lachesis not only improved the performance of the TPC-H queries alone, but also offered higher peak performance to the TPC-C workload under the Heavy traffic scenario.